ISICV/ManTraNet/Readme.md

   - Keras: 2.2.0
   - TensorFlow: 1.8.0

-Other versions might also work, but not tested.
+Other versions might also work, but are not tested.

 # Demo
 One may simply download the repo and play with the provided ipython notebook.